The Story of Zoulvisia

-The Story of Zoulvisia (Armenian: Զուլվիսիա) is an Armenian fairy tale published in Hamov-Hotov, a collection of Armenian fairy tales by ethnologue and clergyman Karekin Servantsians (Garegin Sruandzteants'; Bishop Sirwantzdiants) published in 1884.
+The Story of Zoulvisia (Armenian: Զուլվիսիա) is an Armenian fairy tale published in Hamov-Hotov, a collection of Armenian fairy tales by ethnologist and clergyman Karekin Servantsians (Garegin Sruandzteants'; Bishop Sirwantzdiants) published in 1884.
 Andrew Lang included it in The Olive Fairy Book.
 The story was also featured in the book Once Long Ago, by Roger Lancelyn Green and illustrated by Vojtech Kubasta.

 Synopsis

 In the middle of a wilderness, a beautiful mountain bore trees and waterfalls, but whoever left the road for it never returned.
 A king advised his seven sons wisely, but no sooner had he died than his oldest son resolved to set out for the enchanted mountain.
-One after the other his sons departed for the mountain and never returned, until only the youngest remained, now king.
+One after the other, his sons departed for the mountain and never returned, until only the youngest remained, now king.
 Soon the craving to seek the mountain overcame him.
 The young king reached the mountain and was drawn away from his attendants by a deer which he could not catch; when he returned, he found all his men dead or dying of poison at their camp.
 He hid in the tree and saw a youth approaching.
-This youth had servants dispose of the bodies and lead off the horses, but realized that there were one more horse than bodies and asked who owned the final horse.
+This youth had servants dispose of the bodies and lead off the horses, but realized that there was one more horse than the bodies and asked who owned the final horse.
 The young king leaped down and claimed ownership of the horse, challenging the youth to battle in revenge for his fallen brothers and servants—for surely this youth had caused his elder brothers to never return from the mountain.

-The youth told the king he accepted the challenge and he was to follow him, Zoulvisia.
-When the youth mounted his horse and rode away, the young king realized that the youth had been a woman all along.
+The youth, Zoulvisia, mounted a horse, accepted the king's challenge and, riding away, asked him to follow.
+The young king realized that the youth had been a woman all along.
 He set out to find her house.
 He came to three cottages, in each of which a fairy lived with her son.
 They urged him not to pursue Zoulvisia.
 He gave them a mirror, a pair of scissors, and a razor, telling them that if blood appeared on them, they should come to his aid.

 Upon finding Zoulvisia's palace, he found an old man trapped in a pit outside the palace walls, who told him that Zoulvisia kept him prisoner there.
 He told how Zoulvisia could look over all her lands at sunrise, but if he hid in a certain cave, protecting it with a stick, he would survive and could come out on her third cry, having broken her power.
 He did that, and Zoulvisia admitted he had defeated her.
 She became his wife, freed the old man, and gave him her magical fiery horse.